 Looking for more ways to restrict access to a video within your corporate video portal?

-IBM Cloud Video has introduced a video access control feature that allows the management of assets on a per video basis within an enterprise account.
+IBM Watson Media has introduced a video access control feature that allows the management of assets on a per video basis within an enterprise account.
 This can permit different access levels, be it for pre-approval or to very select individuals, while also including a notification system over email to relay when access has been granted.

 This can function as part of a larger component of an overall internal communications strategy.
 For those who want to learn about optimizing their internal comms, download this Using Video for Internal Corporate Communications, Training & Compliance white paper.

 - Group video access control

 - Use cases for individual video access control

 Restricted video content and portals

 IBM’s enterprise video streaming offering is a powerful solution for creating a virtually secured video sharing experience for teams and enterprises.
 This is done through limiting access to those who authenticate through a SAML based identity provider, like OneLogin, Okta, Ping Identity and more.
 This then provides a customizable enterprise video portal, that includes authentication to access.
 Within this portal can be a variety channels, each containing a live stream (optional to use) and an accompanying video archive.
 Furthermore, specific access can be setup at a channel level.
 So for example, perhaps the engineering team is setup to have access to an engineering channel, while a more company wide channel could include general training and compliance while being setup to include contractors.